SEO Agent

 - Action context — Builds the executable action catalog, verifying each action has real inputs (due keyword, target URL, audit findings)

-- Strategy — Chooses one executable action or returns
+- Strategy — Walks the plan one item at a time, or returns

 nonewhen no safe action is ready - Sub-agent dispatch — The selected action runs with resolved inputs

-- Website handoff — If the action changes site content, it hands off to website execution (blog drafts → WordPress draft jobs)
+- Website handoff — If the action changes site content, it hands off to website execution: a WordPress draft job, a GitHub pull request, or — for GHL-hosted sites — a native GHL blog post

 - Evaluation — Records results, updates keyword timestamps, appends action history, checks budget/duration/cancellation

-- Loop or complete — The graph loops for another action or completes the campaign with a report
+- Loop or complete — The graph moves to the next plan item, builds a fresh plan once the current one is exhausted, or completes the campaign with a report

 - Outcome measurement — Later reporting data is compared against baseline so the agent learns